Geri-Borbas/iOS.Labs.physicsBody/README.md

 });
 ```

-Another issue is to store the initial CGPath representation of the body upon creation.
-This code
+Another issue is to **store the initial `CGPath` representation** of the body upon creation.
+This initial
-should take place in the SKPhysicsBody factory methods.
-Calling the default behaviour can be tricky
+path can be transformed later on when it requested.
+This code should take place in the SKPhysicsBody
-(it could be a simple `super` call if we were extending the class).
+factory methods.
+Calling the default behaviour can be tricky (it could be a simple `super` call if we were
+extending the class).

-Solution is to "save" the default SKPhysicsBody factory implementations, then override the factories,
+Solution is to "save" the default SKPhysicsBody factory implementations, then **override the factories**,
-and call the default behaviour fron within somewhere.
+and call the default behaviour from within somewhere.

 For `+(SKPhysicsBody*)bodyWithCircleOfRadius:` it means that you create an implementation that is to
 be override `+(SKPhysicsBody*)bodyWithCircleOfRadius:` implementation, while you save the original